 In Florida, your nonprofit corporation must have at least three directors who are not related to one another.

-Once you’ve chosen your name, you can reserve it with the Florida Secretary of State.
-If you like, you can use the convenient ZenBusiness Name Reservation Service to prevent anyone else from registering your name while you’re preparing to file.
+Once you’ve chosen your name, you can reserve it with the Florida Secretary of State to prevent anyone else from registering your name while you’re preparing to file.

 You need a domain name for your website so you can start getting the word out about your nonprofit.
 You should choose a domain name that matches your chosen corporate name.
-Once you’ve identified the domain name you want, register it using ZenBusiness’s Domain Registration Service.
+Once you’ve identified the domain name you want, register it using our domain registration service.

 Your registered agent must have a physical address in Florida and has to be accessible during normal business hours.
 The function of a registered agent is to receive mail from the Secretary of State and legal documents, such as notices of lawsuits.

 In Florida, a company can’t act as its own registered agent.
 While one of the directors can fulfill this function, it’s often hard for an individual to remain compliant.
-Instead, get the ZenBusiness Registered Agent Service, either as a stand-alone function or as a part of the Starter Package.
+Instead, get our registered agent service.

 Before you can file the Articles of Incorporation, make sure you have the following information: